EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 Note 1: This being a painfully simple example of a web service, there are no additional inputs.
 If you have some, you would add them to the HTML being assembled into the <form> tag, and then using jQuery, add them below to the url parameter, or into the data structure as required by your particular web service.

 This step just inserts a simple <form> into the document.
-I chose to embed the form into the Javascript code, rather than the POD, because it reduces the clutter and separates the example from the web service.
+I chose to embed the form into the JavaScript code, rather than the POD, because it reduces the clutter and separates the example from the web service.

 ```javascript
     var $form = $('form[action="/time"]');